accesso Webinar Series: Best Practices for Cancelling a Show

 4. Include clear options in email.

-According to economist Daniel Ellsberg’s ambiguity effect, people will avoid choosing the option they know less about.
+According to economist Daniel Ellsberg’s, people will avoid choosing the option they know less about.
 This is especially important to consider when rescheduling an event if a venue wants to preserve their revenue.
 Don't let the patrons stress over what they are supposed to do after the last-minute change.
 As quickly as possible, give customers their only options whether this is a refund, exchange, patron credits, and donations, it should all be clearly identified in writing to the ticketholders.
 If possible, give them a date that their response needs to be submitted by.
 Even if your venue doesn't actually plan on taking away customers options after a certain date, this will give your venue time to resell any tickets from patrons who've chosen a refund.

 5. Automate what you can.